jonasatgit/updatereporting/README.md

 # How to install
 1. Make sure you have enabled **Win32_Quickfixengineering** in the client settings for hardware inventory
 1. You could also use AD System Discovery to have further data, but that's no hard requirement.
-1. Create a new folder on any drive you want on your SSRS report server
-1. Copy the script **"Import-SSRSReports.ps1"** in that folder
-1. Create a subfolder called **"Sourcefiles"** and copy all the report files into the **"Sourcefiles"** folder
+1. Either clone the repository or download the whole content.
-1. Create a new folder on the report server website were the reports should be imported to.
+1. Copy the whole contentn on the SQL Server Reporting Services Server (SSRS) 1.
+Create a new folder on the report server website were the reports should be imported to.
    1. The folder should be under the normal configmgr folder, but can also be at the root level of your Reporting Services Server.
-But keep in mind that report subscriptions are only visible in the SCCM console, if the report, you have subscribed for, is below the normal configMgr folder.
-The subscription will not be visible in the SCCM console if the report was placed at the root level.
+But keep in mind that report subscriptions are only visible in the SCCM console, if the report, you have subscribed for, is below the normal configMgr folder. <br> The subscription will not be visible in the SCCM console if the report was placed at the root level.
 1. Start a PowerShell session as admin.
 	a.
 The user running PowerShell also needs to have admin rights on the SQL Reporting Services Server in order to upload the reports
-1. Change the directory to the folder were you placed the import script
+1. Change the directory to the folder were the import script **"Import-SSRSReports.ps1"** can be found.
 1. Start the script **"Import-SSRSReports.ps1"** with the appropriate parameters (see below)
-   1. The script will copy each rdl and rsd file from the **"Sourcefiles"** folder to a new **"work"** folder
+   1. The script will copy each rdl and rsd file from the **"Sourcefiles"** folder to a new **"work"** folder in the same directory the script resides.
 	 1. The script will then simply replace some values with the parameter values you provided
 	 1. The script will then upload the datasets and the reports to the server and the folder you provided as parameters
 	 1. The files in the **"work"** folder will not be deleted and can be used as a backup or for manual uploads if necessary and will contain the data you provided as parameters to the script